nathancarter/weblurch/doc-src/repo-migration-plans.md

 ## Migrating unit tests

- * [ ] Make a Gulp task called `tests` that initially does nothing.
+ * [x] Make a Gulp task called `tests` that initially does nothing.
 Commit, but mention that obviously this is not yet complete.
- * [ ] Extend that Gulp task so that it runs any unit tests that do not yet need [PhantomJS](http://phantomjs.org/).
+ * [x] Extend that Gulp task so that it runs any unit tests that do not yet need [PhantomJS](http://phantomjs.org/).
 Ensure that they run (not necessarily passing yet) and then commit.
- * [ ] If needed, fix any errors detected by the newly running unit tests, and commit.

 ## Migrating documentation

- * [ ] Copy all the content from the old repo's `doc-src/` folder into the new repo's `docs/` folder.
+ * [x] Copy all the content from the old repo's `doc-src/` folder into the new repo's `docs/` folder.
 Do not commit.
- * [ ] Transfer the contents of the `mkdocs.yml` file into this new
+ * [x] Transfer the contents of the `mkdocs.yml` file into this new repository.
-   repository.
 Do not commit.
- * [ ] Move off to the side all files that teach how to use the main Lurch app, because that has not yet been transferred/updated/designed in this new context.
+ * [x] Move off to the side all files that teach how to use the main Lurch app, because that has not yet been transferred/updated/designed in this new context.
 Ensure they are removed from `mkdocs.yml`.
 Do not commit.
- * [ ] Create a gulp build process that runs mkdocs.
+ * [x] Create a gulp build process that runs mkdocs.
 Ensure that it works, even though the docs aren't yet updated.
 Commit.
- * [ ] Proofread each page in the new site, updating any links or explanations to be accurate and up-to-date after all the recent migration changes.
+ * [x] Proofread each page in the new site, updating any links or explanations to be accurate and up-to-date after all the recent migration changes.
 This should include explaining what's going on with the main app, in its limbo state.
 Test often as you write, using the Gulp task that builds the documentation.
 Commit.
- * [ ] Update `setup.litcoffee`, in which I formerly commented out the
-   section linking to the developer tutorial from the Help menu.
+ * [x] Update `setup.litcoffee`, in which I formerly commented out the section linking to the developer tutorial from the Help menu.
 Now you can add that link back in, to the new developer tutorial.
- * [ ] Update the README in the `lwp-example-lean` repository to reference the full Lean tutorial documentation.
+ * [x] Update the README in the `lwp-example-lean` repository to reference the full Lean tutorial documentation.
 While you're at it, check to see if that app actually uses the equation editor at all.
 If not, remove the `eqed/` subfolder from that repository, as well as the scripts